 Longer wavelengths of light, into the near infra-red band of the light spectrum, have the ability to penetrate deeper into the body’s tissues where they can produce physiological changes similar to those induced by red light.
 Easily capable of reaching the skin’s highly vascularized hypodermal layer, and beyond, wavelengths in this band are associated with such beneficial effects as increased blood and lymphatic fluid flow, neovascularization (the formation of new blood vessels), the reduction of swelling, and increased tissue oxygenation.18

 Prominent medical researcher Dr. Michael R. Hamblin on the therapeutic uses of light

 Blue light therapy, harnesses the destructive potential of light energy through its dissociative effects on specific molecules that are sensitive to blue wavelengths.
-This interaction leads to a localized accumulation of free radicals that can ultimately destroy the cells that are associated with such targeted molecules.
+This interaction leads to a localized accumulation of free radicals that can ultimately destroy cells that are associated with targeted molecules.
 An example of this processes is found in the treatment of acne wherein bacteria responsible for the condition are eliminated following the photoconversion of molecules that they naturally produce, porphyrins, into reactive oxygen species.17

 By combining the correct wavelengths of light with agents known as photosensitizers, such destructive effects can be enhanced and used to treat a variety of illnesses.